Supporting basic concepts of the scientific mind.

 7 Basic concepts of science:

-This got me wondering how many people are aware that there are 7 main basic concepts of science which evolve during those initial developmental stages, and evolve from the child’s innate curiosity.
-Concepts which not only relate to scientific exploration, but which underpin evolving concepts in other areas of life skills as well, such as organising, language, communication and social skills.
+This got me wondering how many people are aware that there are 7 main basic concepts of science that evolve during those initial developmental stages, and evolve from the child’s innate curiosity.
+Concepts that not only relate to scientific exploration but underpin evolving concepts in other areas of life skills as well, such as organising, language, communication, and social skills.

 Giving children objects and items to explore, encourages this observation.
-Give a child an apple or an orange for example, they begin to explore the shape, colour, size, the texture and taste; is it soft or hard, squishy or solid.
+Give a child an apple or an orange, for example, they begin to explore the shape, colour, size, texture, and taste; is it soft or hard, squishy or solid.
 Lots of exploratory concepts and questions emerging, even when the child doesn’t have the words to express what they see or experience.